Sokkeldirektoratet

 Section 81.
 Working standards

-(1) Working standards shall be calibrated with traceability to the SI system and with an accuracy corresponding to the intended use.
+(1) Working standards shall be calibrated with traceability to the SI system and have an accuracy corresponding to the intended use.
 Maintenance and calibration shall take place pursuant to the maintenance programme and calibration programme.

 (2) Working standards shall only be used for verification and calibration of measuring instruments or measuring systems unless it can be documented that the performance as a standard will not be invalid if used for other purposes.